marshka/ml-20-21/assignment_1/general_feedback.md

         - Another thing that may be confusing is that the word "model" is sometimes used to refer to a "hypothesis class" or "model family" and not to a specific function.
 The reason is: this function would be a model (or approximation) of the target function (the function we're trying to learn).
 In the lectures, we also talked about white-box, gray-box and black-box models and all of these may be even more confusing...

+    - The complexity of a hypothesis class can be measured with the VC dimension (which we have quickly seen in the lectures)

-## Expected risk can be decomposed into approximation risk, estimation risk and inherent risk
+## Expected risk = approximation risk + estimation risk + inherent risk

 - Some of you did not really understand what the approximation risk is.